Movatterモバイル変換

 Partnership

-The think tank has worked extensively with multiple various intellectuals andmembers of parliament,[16] includingSimon Hoare,Liam Byrne,James Cleverly,Patricia Hewitt,Robert Jenrick,Carmen Smith,Laura Trott,Jerome Mayhew,Kevin Hollinrake,Wera Hobhouse,Emily Darlington,Bill Esterson,Sajid Javid,Tom Tugendhat,Robert Buckland,David Willetts,Andrew Mitchell,Laura Sandys orMatthew Parris.Michael Gove has described Bright Blue as "the source of radical and exciting ideas that have shaped Government" andLucy Frazer has called Bright Blue's work "pioneering."
+The think tank has worked extensively with multiple various intellectuals andmembers of parliament,[18] includingSimon Hoare,Liam Byrne,James Cleverly,Patricia Hewitt,Robert Jenrick,Carmen Smith,Laura Trott,Jerome Mayhew,Kevin Hollinrake,Wera Hobhouse,Emily Darlington,Sajid Javid,Tom Tugendhat,Robert Buckland,David Willetts,Andrew Mitchell,Laura Sandys orMatthew Parris.Michael Gove has described Bright Blue as "the source of radical and exciting ideas that have shaped Government" andLucy Frazer has called Bright Blue's work "pioneering."

 Influence

 Bright Blue has seen over 90 of its policies adopted by the UK Government.
 The think tank has had significant influence on a number ofConservative Governments, including those ofDavid Cameron,Theresa May,Boris Johnson, andRishi Sunak.
+It has called for building on parts of thegreen belt,[23] labelling wood-burning stoves with a health warning[24] and the abolition of thetwo-child benefit cap.[25]

 Media